jibby0/server/README.md

-# docker-compose-server

-A docker-compose config for my personal server.
+# Ansible & Docker homelab configurations

+Set up a series of machines for web hosting & data storage.

-## Using these files
+# Using these files

+## Docker

 The easiest way to use these files is to copy the config of a service you want into your own `docker-compose.yaml` file.
 You'll need to change my domain names to your own.